eyshah/Boardmeetings/README.md

 # CODE 1 = HOW TO OPEN / READ A CSV FILE

-""Imports the csv module""
+#Imports the csv module
 import csv

-__opens the csv file to "r" read function__ with open("C:/Users/Ayesha's laptop/PycharmProjects/try-22/boardmeetingnew.csv","r") as csv_rfile:
+#opens the csv file to "r" read function
+with open("C:/Users/Ayesha's laptop/PycharmProjects/try-22/boardmeetingnew.csv","r") as csv_rfile:

-    # Variable created to store the file in
+    #Variable created to store the file in
     to_extract = csv.reader(csv_rfile)

-    # final command will print the rows as an output from the "csv_rfile"
+    #final command will print the rows as an output from the "csv_rfile"
     for row in csv_rfile:
         print(row)

 "Run- Excecute selction in python console"